picohari/atmega128_alpine-mbus-emulator/README.md

 # Alpine M-Bus CD Changer Emulator for ATmega128 with LCD and UART

+The ALPINE M-BUS is a protocol for the remote control of CD changers used in car audio systems.
+The purpose of this project is to emulate or pretend the presence of a CD changer to the head-unit to enable the external audio input, tweaking the buttons for other applications or showing data on the display.

-This firmware emulates an ALPINE M-BUS cd changer, like the one I have in my car.
-As the AUDIO IN from the cd changer is only un-muted if the changer has responsed to the commands coming from the head unit, it is NOT possible to apply an external MP3 player or other signal from outside the radio :(
+As the audio signal coming from the CD changer is only turned on (un-muted) by the amplifier if the CD changer has replied to the commands coming from the head-unit, it is NOT possible to connect an MP3 player or other auxiliary audio signal from outside the radio without interfacing the M-BUS controller.
+This is where our project comes into play here: The software decodes the M-BUS commands and emulates the functions of the CD changer/player by sending processed messages (frames) back to the head-unit.

-Thus the need for a little emulator project with our little friend, the ATmega128 from ATMEL and GCC!
-The sources for the decoding and encoding routines originates from the well known and ever copied since: http://www.hohensohn.info/mbus/

-Some minor changes have been made to the state-machine based communication control and ISR receiving code.
+## Features

+* All major commands supported: playing, skipping, resuming, disk changing, repeat, scan, etc..
+* M-BUS protocol timings generated/measured by accurate 16bit timer
+* Current status and information display on HD44780 LCD
+* Debug output on UART/serial console
+* Commented & cleaned code
+* More  for own applications

 ## Installation

-My `avr-gcc -v` gives:
+Get a local copy of the repository with `git clone https://github.com/picohari/atmega128_alpine-mbus-emulator.git` or simply download the [zip archive](https://github.com/picohari/atmega128_alpine-mbus-emulator/archive/master.zip).

+Check your `avr-gcc -v`, it should be similar to mine:
 ```
 Using built-in specs.
 COLLECT_GCC=avr-gcc